dakolyay/port/content/blog-posts/sunflower-sutra.md

 ![](/images/demo1.png)

-The proficiency of users was counted in months, therefore participants have on average a bit less than 2 years(21 months) of frequent user experience.
-The "newbies" are frequent users only since June(2 months) when the "skilled" is in VR 5 years already(62 months).
+The proficiency of users was counted in months, therefore participants have on average a bit less than 2 years (21 months) of frequent user experience.
+The "newbies" are considered as frequent users only since June(2 months) when the "skilled" are in VR 5 years already(62 months).

 According to the survey's result [ Oculus Quest 2](https://www.oculus.com/quest-2/) is the most used VR headset (31%) followed by  [Oculus Rift](https://www.oculus.com) (27%) and [Oculus Quest 1](https://www.oculus.com/quest/features/) (16%) that respondents chose as the device they are more familiar with and besides, they turned out to be the most sold among the audience (16 customers of Oculus Quest 2 and Oculus Rift & 15 of Oculus Quest 1).